rhegipatricio/The-Incredible-Liri/README.md

 TWITTER

-"my-tweets" pulls from the Twitter API.
+The command "my-tweets" pulls from the Twitter API.
 In this instance, it'll pull from my dummy Twitter account I specifically created for this assignment.

 ![In this instance, it'll pull from my dummy Twitter I specifically created for this assignment ](/images/01_twitter_generated_from.png)